xeptagondev/performance-app-methodology/methodology/individual-project.md

-- **PQA**:  Simple check if it done or not based on PQA database in the last two calendar years based on today's date.
+- **PQA**:  Simple check if it has been done or not based on PQA database in the last two calendar years based on today's date.
-- **SESP**: Simple check if it done or not based on SESP database.
+- **SESP**: Simple check if it has been done or not based on SESP database.
 - **Delivery**: Is delivery lagging behind based on linear analysis vs project timeline.
 Using the global linear average.
 - **Contributions**: If any payment tranches are overdue we can put an alert on that.
 Open question: how to handle multiple tranches that are overdue.
-- **Project Document not uploaded**: If we cannot find a documented categorized as a project document in the project document library, we will flag this here.
+- **Project Document not uploaded**: If we cannot find a document categorized as a project document in the project document library, we will flag this here.
-- **Missing Project Board Meeting Minutes**: If we cannot find a project board meeting minutes in the project documentlibrary, we will flag this here.
+- **Missing Project Board Meeting Minutes**: If we cannot find a project board meeting minutes in the project document library, we will flag this here.
 (This has a dependency on ITM)
 - **Missing Results**: If there are missing results for any output for previous years, we will flag this here.
 - **Evaluation**: If there are overdue management actions, we will flag this here.
 - **SECU Case**: If there is an open SECU case, we will flag this here,  link to the registry page.